-Tenant relocation assistance is triggered when a tenant’s rental agreement is terminated due to landlord-caused terminations as identified in the Ordinance.
+Tenant relocation ordinance is triggered when a tenant’s rental agreement is terminated due to landlord-caused terminations as identified in the Ordinance.
 Eligible tenants may receive relocation assistance of up to $7,000 per unit from their landlord following a landlord-caused termination in order to assist with relocation to a new residence.
-A housing unit must be located in a parcel that contains two (2) or more tenant-occupied housing units for the tenant to be eligible for tenant relocation assistance.
+A housing unit must be located in a parcel that contains two (2) or more tenant-occupied housing units for the tenant to be eligible for tenant relocation ordinance.
 Thus, a housing unit located on a single parcel is exempt from the Ordinance.

 If you have any questions about the City’s Tenant Relocation Assistance Ordinance, please contact the City’s Housing Services Division at 510-577-6005 or email email@example.com.

 The City of San Leandro contracts with ECHO Housing to provide San Leandro tenants and/or landlords information on their housing rights and responsibilities.
-If you need assistance in resolving rental housing disputes through conciliation and mediation, please contact Toshia Charles-Ellington, ECHO Housing, at 510-581-9380 or at email@example.com.
+If you need assistance in resolving rental housing disputes through conciliation and mediation, please contact ECHO Housing, at 510-581-9380 or at firstname.lastname@example.org.

 The Rent Review Program offers mediation/arbitration of rent disputes between tenants and landlords.
 Mediation/arbitration is provided by a five-member volunteer community board appointed by the City Council.
 The Rent Review Board meets on the fourth Tuesday of each month, as needed.